hamidgholami/terraform_lab/07-implement-and-maintain-state/README.md

     - State locking happens automatically on all operations that could write state.
     ### Command: refresh
     - The `terraform refresh` command reads the current settings from all managed remote objects and updates the Terraform state to match.

+    ### Sensitive Data in State
+    - When using local state, state is stored in plain-text JSON files.
+    - When using remote state, state is only ever held in memory when used by Terraform.
+It may be encrypted at rest, but this depends on the specific remote state backend.